CR-CTC: Consistency regularization on CTC for improved speech recognition: experiments

 \subsection{Comparison with state-of-the-art models}

 In this section, we compare our \emph{CR-CTC} with other state-of-the-art models.
 For LibriSpeech and GigaSpeech datasets, we also use \emph{CR-CTC} as an auxiliary loss in CTC/AED and pruned transducer systems for joint training (denoted as \emph{CR-CTC}/AED and pruned transducer w/ \emph{CR-CTC}), to further validate the representation learning capability of \emph{CR-CTC}.
+Note that for the models that combine \emph{CR-CTC} and pruned transducer, we only utilize the transducer head for decoding, without incorporating the CTC scores.
 For the larger GigaSpeech dataset, we additionally use a even larger scale of Zipformer (Zipformer-XL).
 Model configuration of different scales of Zipformer are provided in Table~\ref{tab:scale}.
 For Aishell-1 dataset, which is considerably smaller, we conduct experiments on Zipformer-S and Zipformer-M to ensure comparable parameter counts with other models reported in the literature.

 \textbf{LibriSpeech dataset.} Table~\ref{tab:librispeech_2} presents the results on LibriSpeech dataset for \emph{CR-CTC} and other state-of-the-art models.
 Our \emph{CR-CTC} significantly outperforms the CTC baselines on all three scales of Zipformer encoder.
 When comparing to CTC/AED models, our \emph{CR-CTC} achieves lower WER on Zipformer-M/L, while yielding comparable result on Zipformer-S. Similarly, our \emph{CR-CTC} surpasses pruned transducer on Zipformer-M, and performs comparably on Zipformer-L. It also demonstrates that \emph{CR-CTC} can further enhance the performance of CTC/AED and pruned transducer models when used for jointly training.
 A notable result is that pruned transducer combined with \emph{CR-CTC} using Zipformer-L achieves a new state-of-the-art result of 1.88\%/3.95\% on \textit{test-clean}/\textit{test-other}, outperforming both the transducer models with Conformer-L~\citep{conformer} and Stateformer 25L~\citep{mhssm}.